daveprowse/prom-live/README.md

 > Note: You can use other tools such as kind, kOps, and Karpenter, as well as other cloud-based services (Azure, DO, Linode), but I won't be covering those in the course.

-> Note: I build my K8s clusters on AWS and Google with Terraform.
+> Note: I build some of my customer K8s clusters on AWS and Google with Terraform.
 If you are interested in using Terraform to build K8s, see the following documentation:
 > - AWS EKS: [Link](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/eks_cluster)
 > - Google GKE: [Link](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/using_gke_with_terraform)
 > - You will also want to install `kubectl` on your main system: [Link](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)